 The Jan.
 6 committee is holding hearings on its investigation of the Capitol riot

 The House select committee investigating the Jan.
 6 Capitol insurrection is holding a series of public hearings this month on what it has learned so far.
-The second is Monday morning.
-The panel announced Monday that former Trump campaign manager Bill Stepien will no longer appear as a witness "due to a family emergency" and that the hearing will be delayed 30-45 minutes from its scheduled 10 a.m. start time.
+The second hearing was Monday morning, and the next is Thursday afternoon at 1 p.m.
+ET.
+A meeting scheduled for Wednesday was postponed on Tuesday with no immediate explanation.

+The panel scheduled seven hearings throughout June to discuss their months-long investigation into the connection between former President Donald Trump's voter fraud conspiracy claims and the insurrection on the Capitol on Jan.
+6, 2021.

-Monday's hearing will focus on Trump's efforts to perpetuate the lie that widespread fraud had stolen the election from him even though he already knew he had lost.
+Monday's hearing focused on former President Trump's efforts to perpetuate the lie that widespread fraud had stolen the election from him even though he already knew he had lost.
 The committee says Trump's disinformation campaign directly led to the Jan.
 6 riot.

 "Ultimately, Donald Trump, the president of the United States, spurred a mob of domestic enemies of the Constitution to march down to the Capitol and subvert American democracy," Thompson said at the committee's first public hearing in prime time Thursday night.